igrishaev/pact/README.md

 ## How It Works

 The library declares two universe handlers: `then` and `error`.
 When you apply them to the "good" values, you propagate further.
-Applying the `error` for does nothing.
+Applying `error` to "good" things does nothing.
 And vice versa: `then` for the "bad" values does nothing, but calling `error` on "bad" values gives you a chance to recover the pipeline.

 By default, there is only one "bad" value which is an instance of `Throwable`